LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

 Groupings are used for two purposes in regular expression.
-They allow portions of a regular expression to be designated as groups which can be used in a replacement pattern.
-And, they allow more complex regular expressions to be built up from simple regular expressions.
+They allow portions of a regular expression to be designated as groups which can be used in a replacement pattern, and they allow more complex regular expressions to be built up from simple regular expressions.

 Parentheses are used to designate a portion of a regular expression as a replacement group.
 Most regular expressions are used to perform find/replace